annaesvensson/yellow-help/1-en/troubleshooting.md

 Title: Troubleshooting
 ShowLanguageSelection: 1
 ---
-Learn how to find and fix problems.
+Learn how to find and solve problems.

 [toc]